Kavan2003/Posha---PM-Assessment-/README.md

     * **Roadmap (V2):** A future version would build a dedicated `dietary_preference` intent that can intelligently orchestrate these multiple steps.

 * **No Culinary Validation:**
     * **Limitation:** The system currently trusts the user completely and does not perform a "recipe sanity check."
-A user can request to "remove all ingredients," and the system will generate that intent.
+A user can remove all ingredients, and the system will generate that intent.
     * **Reasoning:** The MVP's core job is to prove we can reliably translate natural language into a structured format.
 Culinary validation is a separate, complex problem requiring a sophisticated rules engine, which is out of scope for an initial build.
     * **Roadmap (V2):** Build a "Recipe Sanity Check" module to warn users about requests that might result in a broken or unpalatable dish.